-	Before it all I shared my poems at open mic readings throughout New York City’s Lower East Side and afterwards I’d dance all night long to house music and sometimes be asked to DJ until the sunrise.
+Before it all, I shared my poems at open mic readings throughout New York City’s Lower East Side, and afterward, I’d dance all night long to house music and sometimes be asked to DJ until the sunrise.

-I’d been broken once before, after the Gulf War, but all those things were the gold that had joined back together the pieces of my broken spirit and in the years after 9/11 I realized I needed to do the same, again.
+I’d been broken once before, after the Gulf War, but all those things were the gold that had joined back together with the pieces of my broken spirit, and in the years after 9/11, I realized I needed to do the same again.

 Karma of Dove